writer. collaborator. creative consultant.

 Carolyn is a Brooklyn-based writer, creative consultant and book collaborator.

 She’s the author of Wired to Create: Unravelling the Mysteries of the Creative Mind (Penguin), written with psychologist Scott Barry Kaufman.
 The book was published in 10 foreign languages, and The New York Times called it a "satisfying overview of creativity research that is likely to provide nuggets of wisdom to even the most seasoned creative spirit."

-Carolyn is a Brooklyn-based journalist and author.
-Currently a senior writer at the Huffington Post, her writing has also appeared in Scientific American, TIME, Harvard Business Review, Tricycle: The Buddhist Review, The New Republic, Quartz, Outside Magazine, Yoga Journal and other publications.
-She's discussed her work at live events including TEDx, Talks@Google, Harvard Public Health Forum and Consciousness Hacking NYC, as well as on national media including MSNBC, The TODAY Show and NPR.
+Carolyn worked for six years at the The Huffington Post as a Senior Writer covering psychology, health, spirituality and personal development.
+Her writing has also appeared in publications like Scientific American, TIME, Harvard Business Review, Inc., The New Republic and Quartz, and she’s discussed her work at TEDx, Talks@Google, Harvard Public Health Forum, Yale and Consciousness Hacking NYC, as well as on MSNBC and The TODAY Show.

 As a collaborator, Carolyn has penned winning book proposals and non-fiction titles for publishing houses including Penguin Random House, St. Martin’s Press, Hay House and Public Affairs/Hachette.
 Her eclectic clientele includes Fortune 500 executives, Brazilian shamans, Ivy League psychologists, consciousness researchers, Vedic spiritual teachers and creative entrepreneurs.
 She also earned research credits for her contributions to Arianna Huffington's New York Times bestselling books The Sleep Revolution and Thrive, and wrote the foreword to a new edition of the classic philosophical work, The Meditations by Marcus Aurelius.